GfSE/SpecIF-Viewer/README.md

 - View a [BPMN example](https://specif.de/apps/view.html#import=%22../examples/Beispiel-BPMN.specifz%22)
 - Start the [viewer](https://specif.de/apps/view.html) to load your own files

+## Installation
+For any purpose other than demonstration please install the latest [release](https://github.com/GfSE/SpecIF-Viewer/releases) on a web server of your choice.
+Just unpack the files and load 'yourPath/view.html' with a web-browser.

 ## Acknowledgements
 This work has been sponsored by [enso-managers gmbh](http://enso-managers.de), Berlin